nathansomething/mitnik-protocol/README.md

 send [username] [message]
 ~~~~

-where username is the username of the sender and message is the message we want to send
+where username is the username of the sender and message is the message we want to send.
+The list of users that can be used to login is stored in users.json